jcalhounn/Software-Engineering-Project/README.md

 Project Function #1:
-  Takes in an assortment of numbers, finds the GCF, and converts the numbers and GCF to hexadecimal.
+  Takes in an assortment of numbers, finds the GCD, and converts the numbers and GCD to hexadecimal.